Fluoxetine in Brief

 (missing dose unlikely to cause problems)

-- delay in onset of action, not suitable for patients in whom a rapid antidepressant effect is important or for
+- Delayed onset of action.
+Fluoxetine is not suitable for patients in whom a rapid antidepressant effect is important or for

 those who are agitated 3